rgbkrk/nginxhibition/README.md

 nginxibition
 ============

-Nginx can do a lot of neat things.
+Nginx can do a lot of neat things, most of which I had *no idea* about until recently.
+It is time to uncover some **nginxcellence**.

-While trying to fix an issue on some production servers, I noticed some nginx features I never touch but were just begging to be played with.

 # Nginx Tomfoolery as a Service

+This is a collection of nginx silliness.
+If you have something wacky that needs to end up as part of an nginx configuration, please add it here.

 ## Where am I :white_check_mark: